keymetrics/doc-pm2/en/runtime/quick-start.md

 ### CLI autocompletion

-We recommend you to install the CLI autocompletion:
+Complete your installation with the CLI autocompletion:

 ```bash
 pm2 completion install